almachelouche/middleman/content/email/IN/prospect/017/figo&aspire.md

 		*Terms & conditions Apply.
         <br />
         <br />
-        1. All Prices shown are ex-showroom for Ford EcoSport Ambiente Petrol.
-The above shown models are Ford EcoSport Platinum Edition MT.
+        1. All Prices shown are ex-showroom for Next-Gen Figo Base Petrol and Ford Aspire Ambiente Petrol.
+The above shown models are Next-Gen Figo Titanium+ MT and Ford Aspire Titanium+ MT.
         <br />
         <br />
         2. The Cash benefit upto &#8377;17,000/- is valid only on select Models and variants.
 Exchange bonus will be &#8377;20,000/- on exchange of Ford Car and &#8377;15,000/- on exchange of non-Ford car.
 The valuation of the old car may differ and is by the independent valuers and at the sole discretion of exchange partners.